A Fly in the Microwave...

 This is volume two.
 They are $25. each plus gst and can be purchased by clicking the link below.
 Shipping to anywhere in Canada and the US is included in this price.

 Free stories from book one at bottom of this page

 Then of course here is volume 1 that sold so well.
-Copies of both are always avaiable so feel free to score a signed copy today!
+Copies of both are always available so feel free to score a signed copy today!

-To those a little reserved about the modern world and are a lover of real paper books...
+To those a little reserved about the modern world of e-books may take comfort in this quote by someone smart.